Compact Conformal Subgraphs

 \paragraph{Densest Subgraph Problems.} Our algorithms and analysis draw on a large body of work on densest subgraph discovery.
 The \emph{densest ratio subgraph} problem that maximizes the average degree admits efficient polynomial-time algorithms~\cite{goldberg1984finding,charikar2000greedy}, while its fixed-size variant, the \emph{densest-$k$-subgraph (DkS)} problem that restricts the subgraph to have at most $k$ vertices, is NP-hard and is conjectured to be inapproximable within polynomial factors~\cite{feige2001dense,bhaskara2010dks,manurangsi2017hardness}.
 The \emph{smallest-$p$-edge subgraph} (SpES) or \emph{minimum-$p$-union} problem~\cite{chlamtac2016dks} is a complementary minimization form, with similar inapproximability results.

 The strong inapproximability results for densest $k$-subgraph are proved in parameter regimes where the target subgraph has number of edges sublinear in $m$, the total number of edges.
 Those lower bounds therefore do not directly preclude efficient algorithms when the sought subgraph has $\Theta(m)$ edges, which is our regime of interest in conformal compression.
-Further, the Lagrangian of our LP formulation in Section~\ref{sec:algorithm} reduces the problem to \emph{parametric min-cut} on bipartite graphs~\cite{goldberg1984finding,gallo1989fast}, which is crucial to showing monotonicity and valid calibration.
+Further, the Lagrangian of our LP formulation in Section~\ref{sec:algorithm} is identical to the Lagrangian for densest ratio subhypergraphs, hence reducing the problem to \emph{parametric min-cut} on bipartite graphs~\cite{goldberg1984finding,gallo1989fast,ChekuriQT}.
+This connection is crucial to showing monotonicity and valid calibration.